mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     ```

     !!! note
-        Your installation directory may be different from above if you have customized it.
+        Your installation directory may be different from above if you used a different directory when installing Mathesar.

 1. Pull the latest version from the repository